wanyakrecipes/coft-web/content/library.md

 Toop, David.
 (1995) *Ocean of Sound: Aether Talk, Ambient Sound and Imaginary Worlds*.

 Wilson, Colin.
 (1956) *The Outsider*.

+Wooldridge, Micheal.
+(2020) *The Road to Conscious Machines: The Story of AI*

 Zeldin, Theodore.
 (2015) *The Hidden Pleasures of Life*.